Open MenuHide Menu

 The following service lines are accepting RN Fellows:

-How long is the RN Fellowship?
+How long is the UTSW RN Fellowship?

-What are the RN Fellowship eligibility requirements?
+What are the UTSW RN Fellowship eligibility requirements?

-Candidates for the RN Fellowship Program must have:
+Candidates for the program must have:

-• A current active Texas RN License (enhanced licensure compact [eNLC]) and be in good standing.
+• A current, active Texas RN license (enhanced licensure compact [eNLC])

-• A Current Basic Life Support (BLS) certification from the American Heart Association (AHA) or the American Red Cross (ARC)
+• A current Basic Life Support (BLS) certification from the American Heart Association (AHA) or the American Red Cross (ARC)

-• Applicants must also submit a Resume.
+• Applicants must also submit a resume.

-For more information, please contact: rnfellowship@utsouthwestern.edu
+For more information, please send an email to: rnfellowship@utsouthwestern.edu

 Patient Care Technician (PCT) Residency